lulf/kafka-static-quota-plugin/README.md

 broker.quota=1000000
 ```

-The quota is given in bytes, and will translate to bytes/sec for your producer for instance.
+The quota is given in bytes, and will translate to bytes/sec in total for your clients for instance.

 ## Testing locally